saviviro/uGMAR/README.md

 Example
 -------

 This is a basic example how to estimate a GMAR model to data.
 For details about the example data "logVIX" see ?logVIX.
-The estimation process is computationally heavy and takes advantage of parallel computing.
-After estimating the model, it's by simple examples how to conduct some further analysis.
+The estimation process is computationally demanding and takes advantage of parallel computing.
+After estimating the model, it's shown by simple examples how to conduct some further analysis.

 ``` r
 ## Estimate a GMAR(1, 2) model to logarithmized VIX data